Measure ID

 Description

-Percentage of patients with a blood transfusion that have a hemoglobin or hematocrit value documented prior to transfusion.
+Percentage of adult patients receiving a blood transfusion with documented hemoglobin or hematocrit value prior to administration.

 Measure Type